awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** False

 **`userIdentity`**
-Information about the user that made a request\.
+Information about the IAM identity that made a request\.
 For more information, see [CloudTrail userIdentity element](cloudtrail-event-reference-user-identity.md)\.
 **Since:** 1\.0
 **Optional:** False